fonbnk/top-up-api-documentation/README.md

 # Fonbnk Inc. top-up API

-## API Structure
-The API uses an HTTP/REST architecture.
-The parameters of an HTTP GET request must be specified in the query string.
-API responses are encoded in JSON format and use standard HTTP response codes.

-## API Security
+## API Reference
-The API is secured using HMAC256 signatures.
-API requests are only accepted over HTTPS.
+The API is organized around REST.
+The API accepts json-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes and verbs.

 ## Request Authentication
-API client requests are authenticated and authorized using a supplied clientId and clientSecret.
-For every request, the API client must include the clientId and sign the request using the clientSecret.
+All requests should be signed using a HMAC256 algorithm and provided clientId and clientSecret.

-## Computing the Signature
-The algorithm used to compute the signature is described in the followings steps
+## How to compute the signature?
 1. Generate a timestamp (Epoch Unix Timestamp)
 2. Convert the request body to a JSON string and get the MD5 hash of it
 3. Convert the body MD5 hash to base64